deleidos/de-pipeline-tool/README.md

 ## Security and Firewall Access

-* The application server instance must be open to the web app instance on port:
+* The application server instance must be open to the web app instance on port 8080.
-** 8080
-* The Hadoop cluster must be open to the application server instance on ports:
+* The Hadoop cluster must be open to the application server instance on ports 22 and 8088.
-** 22
-** 8088
-* Data stores must be open to the Hadoop cluster on their ports:
+* Data stores must be open to the Hadoop cluster on their ports: 9300 (Elasticsearch), 27017 (MongoDB)
-** 9300 (Elasticsearch)
-** 27017 (MongoDB)
-* If the Redis Dimensional Enrichment operator is being used, the Hadoop cluster must be open to the Redis port:
+* If the Redis Dimensional Enrichment operator is being used, the Hadoop cluster must be open to 6379.
-** 6379

 ## Server Configuration